 Teochew: If anyone is gonna make Teochew style porridge with oats, please share the results.

 Lastly, let me save you some time.
-There are no other recipes on this blog, and no useful information until I finally get around to writing my tour guide post to Ipoh.
+There are no other recipes on this blog, I am not a food blogger, and I have no useful information on this blog until I finally get around to writing my tour guide post to my hometown, Ipoh.

 Good luck with your porridge, and please let me know how it goes in the comments, or on Twitter if you make it (esp if you try different ingredients!) 🙂 @lainie